 We ran into peacocks in a few different spots around Seville!
 They really seemed to like my son.
 Might be because he always had food on him 🙂

-This should probably be number 1, since this is always really important to us, lol!
-Since we had an apartment, dinners were always eaten in.
+This should probably be number 1, since food is always really important to us, lol!
+Because we had an apartment, dinners were always eaten in.
+Shopping in a foreign grocery store was an interesting and fun experience!

-The tortilla Espanola, or Spanish omelette, was a favorite!
+The tortilla Espanola, or Spanish omelet, was a favorite!
 Eggs, potatoes and whatever else they added in!
 Always delicious!

 One of our travel rules is that we must try new foods.
 This isn’t very hard for us ~ since we all love to eat and try new things!